Canon G7 X Mark II vs Panasonic FZ2500

 It is notable that the FZ2500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the FZ2500 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the FZ2500 followed on from the Panasonic FZ1000.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Panasonic FZ2500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.